camunda/camunda-docs/docs/guides/sap/rfc-connector.md

 ### Deployment in Camunda 8 SaaS

-If using the Web Modeler, [import the SAP RFC Connector's element template](/components/connectors/manage-connector-templates.md#importing-existing-connector-templates) contained in the repository in `element-templates/sap-rfc-connector.json` for design use.
+- If using Web Modeler, [import the SAP RFC Connector's element template](/components/connectors/manage-connector-templates.md#importing-existing-connector-templates) contained in the repository in `element-templates/sap-rfc-connector.json` for design use.

 ![sap-rfc-connector-task-in-model](./img/sap-rfc-connector-task-in-model.png)

-If using Desktop Modeler, [follow the standard importing procedure](/components/modeler/desktop-modeler/element-templates/configuring-templates.md).
+- If using Desktop Modeler, [follow the standard importing procedure](/components/modeler/desktop-modeler/element-templates/configuring-templates.md).

 ## Working with the SAP RFC Connector in Camunda Modeler